RSE-Sheffield/pando-python/episodes/profiling-lines.md

 ## line_profiler Inside Notebooks

-If you're more familiar with writing Python inside Jupyter notebooks, you might not feel comfortable using the command line for profiling.
-Instead, `line_profiler` can be called directly from inside notebooks.
-It is still necessary for the code to be profiled to be placed within a function.
+If you're more familiar with writing Python inside Jupyter notebooks you can, as with `snakeviz`, use `line_profiler` directly from inside notebooks.
+However it is still necessary for the code you wish to profile to be placed within a function.

 First `line_profiler` must be installed and it's extension loaded.